Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 Januari 2025 14.24.12 UTC
+- WIB: Kamis, 9 Januari 2025 15.30.22 UTC
-- WITA: Kamis, 9 Januari 2025 15.24.12 UTC
+- WITA: Kamis, 9 Januari 2025 16.30.22 UTC
-- WIT: Kamis, 9 Januari 2025 16.24.12 UTC
+- WIT: Kamis, 9 Januari 2025 17.30.22 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: attitude
+Kategori: motivational